morningspace/lab-k8s-playground/docs/APIC-Quick-Guide.md

 $ launch default helm apic
 ```

-It takes time to finish the launch which depends on your system configuration, e.g., on my virtual machine, it usually takes less than 20 minutes to finish all the work before I can use.
+It takes time to finish the launch which depends on your system configuration, e.g., on my virtual machine, it usually takes less than 15 minutes to finish all the work before I can use.

-If you want to destroy the current cluster for whatever reason and re-launch a new one, run below command:
+If you want to destroy the current cluster for whatever reason and re-launch a new one, please run below command:
 ```shell
 $ launch registry::up kubernetes helm apic
 ```